Bataclan (theatre): Origin and use

 The establishment, designed in 1864 by the architect Charles Duval, opened under the management of André Martin Paris on 3 February 1865 and was later bought by the singer Paulus in 1892.
 Also in 1892, Buffalo Bill Cody performed there.
 Over the next several years the building experienced both good and bad luck, and many changes in ownership.
 New fashions after 1910 led to a restoration of the auditorium and a programme dedicated solely to revues, especially those put on by José de Bérys.
 Maurice Chevalier had his first theatrical success there, and Édith Piaf also performed there.
 Inspired by their new successes, the Bataclan troupe took big shows on a South American tour that proved financially disastrous.

 In 1926 the auditorium was sold and transformed into a cinema.
 A fire broke out in the building in 1933.
 The original building was partially demolished in 1950 to bring it into compliance with new safety measures then in force.
 In 1969, the cinema closed and the auditorium again became a salle de spectacle (usually translated as theatre, occasionally as exhibition hall).

 The venue started booking rock acts in the 1970s, and many famous performers have played there since.
 Among them are Genesis, Soft Machine, Dream Theater, Phish, and Kraftwerk.
 Following the terror attacks on 13 November 2015, during the concert by Eagles of Death Metal, the theatre was closed for repairs.
 The venue reopened one year after the attack with a Sting concert.

 The Bataclan is known today for a very eclectic programme of events, including rock and pop concerts, spectacles, comedy, discos and café-théâtre.
 Its façade was repainted in its original colours in 2006, but its pagoda roof has been removed.
 In May 2015, the theatre hosted a "Who Is Malcolm X" event, featuring Muslim rappers Médine, Kery James, Disiz and Faada Freddy.

 Jeff Buckley recorded his EP Live from the Bataclan there in 1995.
 Progressive metal band Dream Theater recorded their 1998 live album Once in a LIVEtime at the Bataclan.
 The 1972 performance by Lou Reed, John Cale and Nico of the Velvet Underground, long circulated as a bootleg, was officially released in 2004 as Le Bataclan '72.
 Camel's 2001 live album The Paris Collection was recorded there.
+MGMT recorded a live EP, Qu'est-ce que c'est la vie, chaton?, at the venue in 2010.
+The EP would also be included as bonus tracks on certain versions of MGMT's second studio album, Congratulations.